What Is a Plot?

 Step 5: Map Out a Path to the Resolution

-With the central conflict firmly in place, a set of logical cause and effect dominoes now need to be set up to take the plotline up the ladder of rising action to the climax and subsequent resolution.
+With the central conflict firmly in place, a set of logical cause-and-effect dominoes now needs to be set up to take the plotline up the ladder of rising action to the climax and subsequent resolution.

 Storyboarding is a highly effective way of helping students visualize their plot arc before committing to writing.
 Remind students of the importance of ensuring each scene connects causally.

 When the climax has been reached, the dust will settle in the falling action to reveal the consequences of the actions and see new normalcy established in the resolution.

 - Start with a strong hook: Begin your story with an interesting and attention-grabbing scene to grab your reader’s attention.

 - Know your genre: Study the conventions and expectations of the genre you write in, so you can effectively play within those boundaries.

 - Create memorable characters: Develop dynamic and compelling characters that drive the story forward.